 In the latter part of his life he got recognised for his work, the ‘Polar Bear’.

 When you are watching it, it will seem as if the marble sculpture is about to spring to life.

 Guimard spent a lot of time on architecture and furniture.

-Banquette de Fumoir is a pretty smoker’s bench, designed using plant forms.
+Banquette de Fumoir is an asymmetrical yet pretty smoker’s bench, designed using plant forms.